kristikorsberg/PUI2016/HW1_kk3374/README.md

 variables (more on that below), but I ended up working with Danny, Victor, and Yuan on github forking.
 I forked Danny's gittest file.
 On September 9, I also forked Shay's 'myfirstfile.txt' file inside her gittest repository.
 Both Shay and Danny successfully merged my edits to her file.
-Having not used github before, I sought help from Sabreen, who helped with forking.
+I sought help from Sabreen with forking.
 She assisted me in identifying which file paths to copy into the 'git clone' command.
 5. On September 9, I received a pull request from Shay because she made edits to my 'myfirstfile.txt' file.
 I merged these edits with my master file, which can be seen on line 12 in my gittest_kkorsberg 'myfirstfile.txt'.
-Later in the week, Victor forked my 'myfirstfile.txt' as well, and I accepted his changes, which are reflected on line 13.
+Later in the week, Victor forked my 'myfirstfile.txt', and I accepted his changes, which are reflected on line 13.
+I also received a fork request from Patrick, which I accepted on September 12.
+I forked his first file as well.
 6. On September 8, I read Ryan Chadwick's bash tutorial in order to set environment variables.
 I created two variables in my .bash_profile to test the process, however I did not complete the task because I wasn't sure where to save the alias.
 I also didn't know I had to 'source .bash_profile' to make the system acknowledge the new lines inside the file.
-The following day, I attended Sabreen's office hours to get some guidance about what to do.
-Ultimately, Himanshu arrived and explained to the group (Victor, Yuan, Danny, and myself) what environment variables are and why they are saved inside the .bash_profile.
+The following day, at Sabreen's office hours, I got some guidance about what to do.
+Himanshu arrived and explained to the group (Victor, Yuan, Danny, and myself) what environment variables are and why they are saved inside the .bash_profile on Macs.
 With that information, we created new variables and an alias inside our .bash_profile files.
 Himanshu then told us that to complete the process we had to 'source /.bash_profile' in the terminal.
 I created the variable and alias for pui2016 on my local machine.
-Himanshu guided us through the process.
 7. On September 9, using the process that Himanshu explained the day prior, I created environment variables on Compute.
 I learned how to create screenshots by reading github tutorials online.
 8. I started the extra credit independently and successfully wrote np.random.seed() and created 50 2x10 arrays with normal Gaussian distributions across a new mean and new standard deviation.
 However, I was unable to plot the distributions without assistance.
 I did not know how to call the (X,Y) variables inside the array.
 Aaron assisted with this and explained his line of code "pl.plot(reprRandAll[i][0], reprRandAll[i][1])".
-This line iterates through the 50 arrays (with i), calling the zero-ith and first elements inside each array.
+This line iterates through the 50 arrays (with i), calling the zero-ith and first elements inside each array for plotting.
 Aaron's plot has many extra features (like his color label variable, for example), which I didn't include in mine.
 For the challenge part of the extra credit, I made the mean random by calling np.random.randn().

 Screenshots are here: